sashikiran52/sashi-vanity-number-app-repo/README.md

 See the [Architecture Diagram](https://app.cloudcraft.co/view/537f7161-3d79-4d1c-b946-d2b84a539512?key=NZLmW7XOmgNYy8ackmdscA) for this application.

-## Lessons Learned
+## About the development

 Before having done this project, the bulk of my experience with Lambda Function deployments was using [serverless](https://www.serverless.com), which natively deploys Typescript.
-In contrast, SAM requires a JS file, so I needed to use Webpack to compile the Typescript code back to JavaScript before deployment.
+In contrast, SAM requires a JS file, so I needed to use webpack to compile the Typescript code back to JavaScript before deployment.

 In a production environment, a stricter security policy should be used on the Lambda Function so it can only access the Dynamo tables it needs (instead of all of them).